cvbate/NYCAirQuality/README.md

 ### Data Aquisition

 1. Download vector data from [NYC Open Data](https://opendata.cityofnewyork.us/) and save locally on computer.
 1. Reproject all the data to ensure its in a Geospatial Cordinate Sytesm EPSG:4326 and then upload to GitHub repository.
-All vector data (exept for NYCBoundary) is located in Data_Reprojected.
+All vector data (except for NYCBoundary) is located in Data_Reprojected.
-1. The NYC Boundary Data  was loaded into GEE, only the NYC bounary was selected to be use as a boundary for my raster data and saved as a new variable.
+1. The NYC Boundary Data  was loaded into GEE, only the NYC boundary was selected to be use as a boundary for my raster data and saved as a new variable.
 Then it was exported to Cloud storage from GEE using the following code:
-1. Aquire Raster
+1. Acquire Raster
     - Elevation data from NYC Open Data Enable
-    - Aquire Aresol, EVI, and CO Data from GEE
+    - Acquire Aerosol, EVI, and CO Data from GEE
         - See x and x file for source code.
         - Enable the Google Earth Engine API in Console.
     - Export Data from GEE to Cloud Storage